TommasoAzz/non-fungible-royalty-token-contracts/docs/ERC1190Tradable.md

 - `tokenId` must exist.
 - the sender of the request must be the creative owner.
 - the receiver account `to` must not be the zero address.

+### `obtainCreativeLicense(uint256 tokenId)` (external)

+Transfers the creative license from the current owner to the sender of the request.

+Requirements:

+- `tokenId` must exist.
+- A creative license price must have been set via {setCreativeLicensePrice}.
+- the sent money should be enough to cover the license expense.